 The relational library view reflects the library item name, the types of documents included in the library item, and the total number of documents.
 The relational library can be filtered by document type, so a user will be able to filter based on what documents exist or do not exist within the library.

 For example, a user may be interested to know where an Amendment to an agreement exists, but where the Original Agreement does not exist.
 Select the document type search parameters to be used, toggle between "exists" or "not exist" by clicking on the blue word and click Apply.

 What information can I see in a Library Item view?

-Document Listing: Here you will see a list of documents associated with our key Fact.
+Document Listing: Here you will see a list of documents associated with our key Attribute.
 You can quickly navigate to the document by clicking its name or get a closer look at the document by clicking on one of its pages.
 If I want to go to the next document in this Library, I can use the navigation arrows here.

 Document Type Selector: Next to the name of every document you will see a Document Type dropdown where you can quickly adjust the Document Type without having to navigate to the document itself.

 Note: Libraries are currently limited to the first 500 results in that search.
 This article will be updated with any changes released to the Product.

 Attributes can now be added at the library level.
 Library Attributes are customizable and have varied uses depending on your needs.
 For example, you could use a library item attribute to keep track of operative language across multiple agreements with potential amendments, keep track of current subscription cost, changing owners, the list goes on.
 Your administrator can set up the exact Attributes and Attribute groups that appear in the library.